-The Milwaukee County Treasurer's Office only collects delinquent property taxes for 2013 and prior years, as of August 1, 2014, and for all Milwaukee County Municipalities EXCEPT CITY OF MILWAUKEE properties.
+The Milwaukee County Treasurer's Office collects delinquent property taxes for 2016 and prior years, as of August 1, 2017, and for all Milwaukee County Municipalities EXCEPT CITY OF MILWAUKEE properties.

 The CITY OF MILWAUKEE TREASURER collects current and delinquent taxes for all properties in the CITY OF MILWAUKEE.

 To view City of Milwaukee property tax information, click here.